a-sit-plus/gradle-conventions-plugin/README.md

 at `gradle/libs.versions.toml`).
 Currently only string representations of versions are supported (i.e. "1.0.0", "(1.0.0,2.0.0[!!1.5.2").

+**NOTE:** When adding published version catalogs through `settings.gradle.kts` be sure to *never* name them `libs`, since this will result in a name clash!

-In addition, a dependency catalog is compiled and added to maven publications.
+In addition, a version catalog publication is added to projects using the classifier `versionCatalog`.
+(Due to a limitation in the KMP plugin, it is impossible to add the version catalog variant to the common publication.)
 This version catalog consists of everything declared in `gradle/libs.versions.toml` plus, whenever a dependency shorthand is called, this dependency is automatically added to the compiled catalog.
 Finally, any non-test dependency declared in a build script is added too.